bnjjj/node-request-digest/README.md

 is calculated and then the request is made again.
 Hopefully you will then be authorized.

+If you don't want to specify or to use a specific port.
+Default port value is 80 but if you set the option `excludePort` to true it won't add a port to your URL.

 ### POST example

 Following is a POST with JSON body example.

 ```javascript
 var digestRequest = require('request-digest')('username', 'password');